terrdv/vet/README.md

 - **Dedup at the queue** — the crawler reports one form per field *per page*, so a search box in a site-wide header arrives once for every page on the site.
-The engine keys injection points on `method + url + field`, which is the difference between 4 targets and 64 on a 16-page app.
+The engine keys injection points on `method + url + field`.
 - **Fields tested together** — Form extraction flattens a `<form>` into one record per field, a page's forms are published as one batch, so regrouping them by `(method, action)` recovers which fields belong to the same submission.
 - **One client, one pool** — the crawl and the engine hammer a single host at the same time, so they share an HTTP client.
-Two pools would only compete for ephemeral ports.
-- **Serial checks per target, parallel across targets** — parallelism across endpoints already keeps the workers busy; stacking a whole suite onto one endpoint at once just buries the app.

 ---